yvelikova/axway-open-docs/content/en/docs/apiportal_admin/customize_APICatalog_overview.md

 * Show only APIs associated with specified tags.
 For more details on tags, see Group APIs with tags.
 * Show or hide the button that enables users to try out an API.
 You can show the button for all users, for authenticated users only, or hide it completely.
 The default is shown for all users.
 * Display REST API details using the Swagger.io or AMPLIFY Swagger UI rendering tools.
 The default is AMPLIFY.
 SOAP APIs are always displayed using Swagger.io.
-* Show or hide Nickname column while using AMPLIFY Swagger UI rendering tool.
+* Show or hide Nickname column when using AMPLIFY rendering tool.
+The default is hidden.
-* Show or hide code examples in endpoint details.
-Shown by default.
+* Show or hide code examples in endpoint details when using AMPLIFY rendering tool.
+The default is shown.
 * Display REST API details using a colorful or colorless scheme when using the AMPLIFY rendering tool.
 You can also change the method colors when using the colorful scheme.

 ## Customize API Catalog settings